Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

-# Respirometer Manual
+# Respirometer Manual - IN PROGRESS
+	 - last updated 20210209

 [PreSens Oxy-10 ST](https://www.presens.de/products/detail/oxy-10-st-g2)

-Protocol for set-up and take-down of the respirometer in conjunction with the Oxy-10 probes and PreSens program ([manual found here](/PreSens_SOP.md)), and using an Apex controller for temperature manipulation and control (separate manual).
+Protocol for Respirometry (oxygen flux in sealed chambers) using the PreSens Oxy10 sensor, probes and software in a temperatuer controlled setting.
+This includes Apex controller for temperature manipulation and control of the respirometry water baths.

 **Contents**